If you’ve tried searching for advice on how to make yourself attractive, you’ve probably noticed a common theme: it’s useless. Here’s why.

 That’s how publishers make money—not from subscriptions (they’d give magazines away for free if they could still get people to read them), but from the companies who pay to place advertisements on every other page.

 And the advertisements are never completely separate from the content.
-Have you noticed how magazines will carry one brand’s ad, then feature another product from that brand (sometimes the exact same one!) in the “beauty editor’s picks” section?
+Have you noticed how magazines will carry one brand’s ad, then feature another product from that brand in the “beauty editor’s picks” section?
 Quelle coïncidence.
 Not.

 I once attended a “Confessions of a Beauty Editor” event at a department store (not that I was invited to the event, but I happened to be browsing the nearby clothing racks and managed to overhear most of it).
 The editor explained how brands get their products mentioned in magazines.
 Hint: it’s mainly through networks of relationships, mutual favors, and not-quite-bribes.